 Click here for all physicians in this department!

-Joint replacement surgery has become one of the most common types of surgery performed at Beth Israel Deaconess - Plymouth.
-Advances in orthopedic implants and surgical techniques have greatly reduced recovery times for patients undergoing joint replacement.
+Joint replacement surgery has become one of the most common types of knee pain surgery performed at Beth Israel Deaconess - Plymouth.
+Advances in orthopedic implants and surgical techniques have greatly reduced recovery times for patients undergoing joint replacement surgery.
 An exciting new technique known as computer-assisted minimally invasive surgery, or MIS, is being used for hip and knee replacement with considerable success.

 MIS surgery uses a smaller incision than conventional surgery.
 In some MIS procedures, the amount of soft tissue (muscles and tendons, etc) that is disrupted during surgery may also be reduced.
 Even though MIS procedures have been used for many other surgical areas including cardiac, gall bladder and spinal surgery, MIS is a relatively new development for joint replacement.